aman099/todo-app-1/README.md

 This will host the backend local database file onto the local port Server.
 Again, Note that this should be hosted strictly locally on "localhost:3000" server port, in case served in any other port other than 3000 will lead to 'fetch failed' error.

+After doing this, then get started with the React hosting part successfully.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).